 sourdough starter.

-How to cultivate naturally occurring wild yeast and lactic acid bacteria to use for baking bread.
+naturally occurring wild yeast and lactic acid bacteria for baking bread.

 Ingredients: